marcoc1712/squeezelite-R2/README.md

 in order to override the wrong information coming form the server when transcoding or upsampling, this  way you could save encodind after upsampling on LMS.

-Since october, 4 2015 this mod has been incorporated in Daphile.

-Since march,  10 20616 this mod has been incorporated in Auidiolinux.
+October, 4 2015 this mod has been incorporated in Daphile, March,  10 20616 in Auidiolinux.

-Since march,  15 20616 this mod has been incorporated in the squeezebox community official version of squeezelite, mantained by Ralph Irving.
+Strating form March, 15 20616 this mod is included in the squeezebox community official version of squeezelite, mantained by Ralph Irving.

 Squeezelite-R2 now incorporate an original patch from Daphile: Launched with -x prevent lms to downsample in case original samplerate is greater than the maximum imposed with -r in command line.